SeongchunYang/KF/README.md

 	parameterAUKF = pAUKF(*args,**kwargs)
 ```

 Note that the user is free to mix and match, take out the adaptive portion or use another adaptive filter in place.
-The hierarchy of mixins are class(1<2<3<...).
+As can be seen in the above code, <code>UnscentedKalmanFilter</code> is the only base class that can be initialized as a standalone filter.
+The hierarchy of mixins are <code>class(1<2<3<...)</code>.
 As such, variables initialized in its base are available immediately to the next.

 ## System Requirements